VenetiaBarker/Dissertation/README.md

 - Guideline text is truncated to a fixed character budget where required; very long guidelines may not be fully represented.

-## Licence

-Code is released under the MIT Licence (see `LICENSE`).
-NICE guideline content is not included and remains the property of NICE.